geng-haoran/Simulately/docs/5_toolkits/Blender.md

 > For more information of how to use Blender with python, checkout the code in the snippets section.

-### What's the difference between the different renders?
+### What's the difference between different renders in Blender?

 There are 3 renderes in blender, each has its own uniqueness and weaknesses: